ENERGY STAR. It’s the little label with the big message: Better is Better.

 The Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ was developed by the US Green Building Council to encourage sustainable green building and development practices.
 We are enthusiastic USGBC members and sponsors and strive to achieve a minimum standard of Silver LEED Certified on our new construction homes and offices.
-As of the fall of 2015, we have completed over 50 homes that have earned LEED certification.

 If you’re into the green lifestyle and looking for an energy-efficient home built with a maximum of recycled materials, call us today.

 Visit the US Green Building Council website for more information.